-- Communication: Dentists must be able to communicate effectively with patients, dental hygienists, dental assistants and members of the public.
+- Communication skills, as dentists must be able to communicate effectively with patients, dental hygienists, dental assistants and members of the public

-- Detail-oriented: Dentists must pay exceptional attention to detail as they are working on small things and must get it right.
-They need to pay attention to the shape and color of their patient?s teeth and to the space between them.
+- Detail-orientatin, as dentists must pay exceptional attention to detail as they are working on small things and must get it right.
+They also need to pay attention to the shape and color of their patient’s teeth and to the space between them

-- Dexterity: Dentists must be good with their hands as they have to work, using complexed tools, in very small space and must ensure the safety of their patients.
+- Dexterity, as dentists must be good with their hands as they have to work, using complexed tools, in very small space and must ensure the safety of their patients

-- Leadership: Dentists, especially those with their own practices, may often need to manage staff (for example dental assistants or hygienists) or mentor other dentists.
+- Leadership skills, as dentists, especially those with their own practices, may often need to manage staff (for example dental assistants or hygienists) or mentor other dentists

-- Organization: Dentists need to keep accurate records of patient care that are interpretable and accessible to other team members.
+- Organizational skills, as dentists need to keep accurate records of patient care that are interpretable and accessible to other team members

-- Patience: Dentists may work with patients who need special attention, including children and those with fear of dental work.
+- Patience, as dentists may work with patients who need special attention, including children and those with fear of dental work

-- Problem-solving: Dentists must evaluate patients? symptoms, establish what is wrong and then choose the appropriate treatment plan for them.
+- Problem-solving skills, as dentists must evaluate patients’ symptoms, establish what is wrong and then choose the appropriate treatment plan for them

-- Physical stamina: Dentists need to be fit, healthy and display physical stamina as they will have to bend over a patient all day, which can be tough on them.
+- Physical stamina, as dentists need to be fit, healthy and display physical stamina as they will have to bend over a patient all day, which can be tough on them

-- Work well under pressure: Dentists must remain calm and work well under the immense pressure of medical emergencies.
-During this time, they must also maintain their excellent communication skills to be able to effectively communicate what they want with others.
+- The ability to work well under pressure, as dentists must remain calm and work well under the immense pressure of medical emergencies.
+During this time, they must also maintain their excellent communication skills to be able to effectively communicate what they want with others

-- Time management: Dentists need to have excellent time management skills as practices can become busy with multiple patients to be seen.
+- Time management skills, as dentists need to have excellent time management skills as practices can become busy with multiple patients to be seen

 On the competition of dental school, dentists get awarded either a Doctor of Dental Surgery (DDS) or a Doctor of Dental Medicine (DMD) degree.
 After this, they must complete state examinations to get a licence to practice in that state.